HunterCQu/facemask_detection/README.md

             Line32- "list_file.write"'s path should be the path of dataset

-So far you will get 5 more txtfiles, they are 'train.txt'
+So far you will get 5 more txtfiles
-'val.txt'
-'teset.txt'
-'trainval.txt'
-and '2020_train.txt'

 - 3.Run train.py: